dgraph-io/dgraph/wiki/content/get_started/index.md

 Assuming that Dgraph is running as mentioned in Step 2.

 Lets add a type for `initial_release_date` which is a new predicate that we will be loading.
-Note the name is already indexed from the previous step.
+Note the `name` predicate is already indexed from the previous step.
 ```
 curl localhost:8080/query -XPOST -d '
 mutation {